conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 Why is it important?
 There are a few advantages:

-* Consumers have better control over dependencies, e.g. they may easily upgrade or downgrade 3rd-party dependencies of OpenCV, like libpng, just by editing their *conanfile.txt*
+* Consumers have better control over dependencies, e.g. they may easily upgrade or downgrade 3rd-party dependencies of OpenCV, like libpng, just by editing their *conanfile.txt*.
-* It saves build times, as you don't need to build rebuild these dependencies if you change some OpenCV options
+* It saves build times, as you don't need to build rebuild these dependencies if you change some OpenCV options.
-* It reduces the size of packages
+* It reduces the size of packages.
-* It helps to avoid linking or runtime errors, because if two libraries contain libpng sources (e.g. OpenCV and [wxWidgets](https://www.wxwidgets.org/)), and you link both into your projects, you may run into issues extremely hard to debug
+* It helps to avoid linking or runtime errors, because if two libraries contain libpng sources (e.g. OpenCV and [wxWidgets](https://www.wxwidgets.org/)), and you link both into your projects, you may run into issues extremely hard to debug.

 Finally, these options are passed to the build system (CMake in case of OpenCV):